jalcine/QtPosixSignal/README.md

 ## Usage

-Using `QtPosixSignal` is meant to simple as possible while using as much of the Qt infrastructre as possible.
-This is done by using `QCoreApplication`'s event structure to dispatch the signal as *events* in the platforms so that developers can add an event filter to `QCoreApplication`.
+Using `QtPosixSignal` is meant to simple as possible.
+The current implementation uses a light wrapper around Qt's event system by creating a new object of class `QtPosixSignal::SignalListener` an

 ```c++
 // Declare the handling object.